david-daveee/VoiceChangerTTS/README.md

-Convert voice from your microphone to sounded by Google translator speaker
+Convert voice from your microphone to sounded by Google translator speaker in live time